 Patients come first.
-We are actively listening to the challenges patients and their families face and we are seeking solutions.
-Every day, we are working with doctors, insurance companies, and other payers to increase awareness of rare diseases to improve diagnosis and care so that patients can live healthier lives.
+We actively listen to the challenges patients and their families face and create solutions.
+Every day, we work with doctors, insurance companies, and government authorities around the world to increase awareness of rare diseases to improve diagnosis and increase access to care so that patients can live healthier lives.

 For example: At Alnylam, we’re dedicated to getting medicines to patients as quickly as possible, because we know every day matters.
 We built a team dedicated to answering patient calls for help in gaining access to prescribed medicines.
 Our case managers and patient education liaisons roll up their sleeves, answer questions, and support patients in securing access to our medicines.

 Patients who have engaged with these teams have been satisfied with the results of their encounters saying they felt adequately prepared to receive treatment.

 She ‘went to bat’ for me by talking with the financial person at my infusion center and gave good info.
 She called back to see how everything was proceeding and if more assistance was needed.